Get a free, no obligation personal loan quote with rates as low as 6.99%

 Home Accessibility Tax Credit (HATC)

-Check out how you can finance home renovations for your ageing parents.
+Check out how you can finance home renovations for your aging parents.

 The Old Age Security Pension is given to any Canadian over the age of 65 years old.
-A taxable benefit, this pension averages to about $614.14 every month, and is calculated depending on how long you lived in Canada.
+A taxable benefit, this pension averages to about $713.34 every month for those between the ages of 65 and 74, and $784.67 for those aged 75 and over.

 Guaranteed Income Supplement

-The guaranteed income supplement is given to some Canadians who also receive the old age security pension if their income is below a certain threshold.
-For example, if a citizen’s income is below $18,624 as a single person, they are eligible for this supplement.
-This supplement is also given if a citizen’s income plus the income of their spouse or partner is below $24,576.
-For more information about the guaranteed income supplement and eligibility, visit the CRA’s website
+The Guaranteed Income Supplement is given to some Canadians who also receive the OAS pension if their income is below a certain threshold.
+For example, if a single, divorced, or widowed individual’s income is below $21,624, they’re eligible for this supplement.

 Allowance For The Survivor

-This benefit is available to citizens between the ages of 60 and 64 with low income, and whose spouse has died.
-This tax credit ends once you turn 65, and is replaced with the Old Age Security Pension.
+The Allowance For The Survivor benefit is available to low-income, widowed Canadians between the ages of 60 and 64.
+Once you turn 65, this tax credit ends and is replaced with the Old Age Security Pension.

 Provincial Tax Credits And Benefits For Seniors In Canada